gmr/queries/docs/tornado_session.rst

 ===============================
 Use a Queries Session asynchronously within the `Tornado <http://www.tornadoweb.org>`_ framework.

+.. note:: Currently, due to the nature of how the connection pool is managed, transactions
+    are not supported.
+Transaction support is expected to be added in a subsequent release.

 Example Use
 -----------
 The following :py:class:`~tornado.web.RequestHandler` example will return a JSON document containing the query results.

 .. code:: python